DanialArab/Plotly_and_Dash/README.md

 # Plotly and Dash

-Reference: Interactive Python Dashboards with Plotly and Dash Udemy course
+Reference: <a href='https://www.udemy.com/course/interactive-python-dashboards-with-plotly-and-dash/'>Interactive Python Dashboards with Plotly and Dash Udemy course</a>

 1. [Introduction](#1)
 2. [Plotly Basics](#2)